What happens next?

 Accepting an offer

 To accept an offer of redress, you or your legal nominee need to sign, date and return the acceptance document to the National Redress Scheme.
 This needs to be done within 6 months of the date on the offer letter.
-You can ask for more time to decide by calling the National Redress Scheme on 1800 737 377.
+You can ask for more time to decide by calling the National Redress Scheme on 1800 737 377 Mon to Fri 8am - 5pm AET.
 If you do ask for more time, the review period will also be extended.

 The National Redress Scheme will contact you when you have 30 days left to accept an offer, to see if you need more time.
 The acceptance document will: